metno/emep-ctm/Subrun.rst

 can be submitted again.

-The variables wanted in the output are specified in the ``OutputConcs_config``, ``OutputDep_config`` and in the ``OutputMisc_config`` parameters respectively for surface concentrations, depositions and some miscellaneous outputs.
+The variables wanted in the output are specified in the ``OutputConcs``, ``DDEP_ECOS``, ``DDEP_WANTED``, ``WDEP_WANTED`` and ``OutputVegO3`` parameters for surface concentrations, depositions and other miscellaneous outputs.

 The main ouput files are
  - Base_fullrun.nc gives values averaged over the entire simulation.
    This file has always 1 record and the data is an average over the the period startdate to enddate.
  - Base_month.nc average over each calendar month (12 records for a yearly run)
  - Base_day.nc averages over 24 hours, starting at 06:00 UTC (each record gives average values between 06:00 and 06:00 the next day.
    The first time step is written out at 06:00 hr on 2Jan (i.e the first 6 hours are “lost”).
    The last record may also be averaged only until the end of the run, and not at 06:00.)
  - Base_hour.nc, averaged over 1 hour.
  - Base_hourInst.nc, instantaneous values every hour.